FTFY-Software/rcosbot/docs/terms.md

 ## Contact

-Contact the AquaFPS server moderators in Discord, or [CONTACT EMAIL].
+Contact a discord admin or moderator via Discord.